jithinmts/radio_player/README.md

 </dict>
 ```

-If necessary, add permission to play in the background:
+If necessary, add permissions to play in the background.

 ```xml
 <key>UIBackgroundModes</key>